mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 148 - ToDos/readme.md

 We seldom address it

-We started owing technical debt.
+We started owing the technical debt.

 Then we pay the debt + the interest.